bbe2/instructor.brian/README.md

 with pillars like data.objects^3, functions^4, iterators^5,
 libraries^6, and transformers^7.
 The framework encourages
-students to employ information science ontology principles and to process, interpret, and reshape information.
+students to employ information science ontology principles to process, interpret, and reshape information.

 => who.survives?
 I deeply value each classroom learning experience because